 Back to the health stuff…

-The version of the Food Pyramid that was taught to me has six basic food groups: Grains, Vegetables, Fruit, Dairy, Meat, and fats and sugary snacks.
+The version of the Food Pyramid that was taught to me has six basic food groups: Grains, Vegetables, Fruit, Dairy, Meat, and fats, oils, and sweets.
 Food guidelines have been revised many times.
 I don’t need to go into all those details, check out this link for more info: Food Guidelines History

 The next level up in the pyramid is split between vegetables and fruits.
 The model suggests we should eat three to five servings of vegetables and two to four servings of fruit per day.
 The position in the model is meant to tell us that vegetables and fruits are the second most important part of a healthy diet.